rhyslwells/Data-Archive/content/uncleaned/interview questions 2.md

 	#interview_questions

-What is data normalization and why do we need it? ;; Data [[database normalization]] is used in [[Feature Preprocessing]] for preprocessing as it rescales values to fit within a specific range.
+What is data normalization and why do we need it? ;; Data [[Database Normalization]] is used in [[Feature Preprocessing]] for preprocessing as it rescales values to fit within a specific range.

 Explain [[Dimensionality Reduction]], where it’s used, and its benefits? ;; [[Dimension reduction]] involves reducing the number of feature variables by obtaining a set of principal variables, reducing storage space, speeding up computation, removing redundant features, and enabling data visualization to identify patterns.